miwurster/spring-data-influxdb/README.md

         retention-policy: autogen
     ```

-    optionally, you can also set timeouts in seconds:
+    Optionally, you can also configure connections, read, and write timeouts (in seconds):

     ```yml
     spring: